-As discussed in “Benefits of CRM Software” above, CRM software provides several key functions for your business, including:
+As discussed in the "Benefits of CRM software" section above, CRM software provides several key functions for your marketing teams, including:

-Interaction tracking.
-Keep detailed notes on each employee's interaction with customers, clients and prospects for the future use of all people at your company.
+Interaction tracking: Keep detailed notes on each employee's interactions and email campaigns with customers, clients, and prospects for the future use of anyone at your company.

-When evaluating CRM vendors, don't just rely on the information they provide.
+When researching CRM vendors, don't just rely on the information they provide.
 Request a demo, where a representative walks you through the software and its various features.